Edrusb/ezmeral-df-with-ray/README.md

 On the head node run the following:

-    ./go-ray.sh /opt/RAY head
+    root@df-1:\~# ./go-ray.sh /opt/RAY head

-This will display something like the below output where you will be given the IP address to provide to other nodes to connect to (10.13.25.131 in the following examples):
+This will display something like the below output where you will be given the IP address to provide to other nodes to connect to (df-1 or its IP address 10.13.25.131 in the following examples):

     Usage stats collection is disabled.